matt-auckland/uoa-karate-wiki/docs/bunkai/renzoku-bunkai.md

   - Bunkai
 ---

-Renzoku Bunkai 「連続分解」 or "Continuous Application" (also known as two-person kata) are two person drills based off of [kata](/kata/).
+Renzoku Bunkai 「連続分解」 or "Continuous Applications" (also known as two-person kata) are two-person drills based off of [kata](/kata/).
-Generally one person is designated the "Defender" and one the "Attacker", both persons will perform a predetermined sequence of attacks, defenses and movements based off of a kata.
-These can be used to practice speed, timing and techniques in a controlled environment and with variable pressure (you can raise or lower the intensity as needed).
+Generally, one person is designated the "Defender" and one the "Attacker", both persons will perform a predetermined sequence of attacks, defenses, and movements based off of a kata.
+These can be used to practice speed, timing, and techniques in a controlled environment and with variable pressure (you can raise or lower the intensity as needed).

-## Sandangi
+## Sandan gi / Sandan Uke

-While not exactly based off of a kata, Sandangi is similar enough to a Renzoku Bunkai that I've put it here.
+While not exactly based off of a kata, Sandan gi is similar enough to a Renzoku Bunkai that I've put it here.
+Sandan gi is written in Japanese as 三段技, literally "Three level techniques".
+It is also known as Sandan uke 三段受け, which literally means "Three level blocks".

 ### Video